dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 as the target when the vehicle does a "return to launch".
 In Copter missions (and most Plane) missions, the altitude of waypoints is set relative to this position.

-Unlike other Vehicle state information, the home location is accessed as the 0 index value of :py:attr:`Vehicle.commands <droneapi.lib.Vehicle.commands>`, as shown below:
+Unlike other vehicle state information, the home location is accessed as the 0 index value of :py:attr:`Vehicle.commands <droneapi.lib.Vehicle.commands>`:

 .. code:: python